 This 'key messages' document sets out the main facts we wish to communicate when raising awareness about Mary's Meals around the world.
-This includes not only our 'core' and 'secondary' organisational messages - as well as our most recent impact assessment findings - but also relevant statistics from external sources.
+This includes not only our 'core' and 'secondary' organisational messages - as well as some key impact assessment findings - but also relevant statistics from external sources.